Great Cobar mine: After the discovery - Campbell, Hartman, and Gibb

 None of the discoverers of the copper lode at Cobar made large fortunes from it.

 George Samson Gibb retained a share in the mine, but died at Bourke in December 1875.

 Charles Campbell seems to have sold his share early, since his name is absent from the 1872 list of shareholders.
 By mid 1874, he was keeping an inn, at Gongolgon, on the Bogan River; before the direct road from Bourke to Cobar was opened, it was a stopping place on a longer but better-watered route.
 He died at Parramatta, in June 1883.

 Thomas Hartman sold his share in the Cobar mine to Joseph Becker in 1872.
 He found copper carbonate near Girilambone Hill, north-west of Nyngan, in 1875.
-In 1879, Hartman, Charles Campbell, and two others, took out a mineral claim there.
-However, their claim was disputed, and it was withdrawn, after Hartman and Campbell concluded that it was only a shallow deposit.
+In 1879, Hartman, Charles Campbell, and two others took out a mineral claim there.
+However, their claim was disputed and withdrawn after Hartman and Campbell concluded that it was only a shallow deposit.
 In March 1881, the Girilambone Copper Mining Company Ltd was formed with a nominal capital of £75,000 in £100 shares.
 Its directors included Russell Barton, but Hartman and Campbell were not involved.
 By early 1882, there was already a mining village, known as Girilambone, near the copper mine, and from late 1882, a copper smelter.
-Hartman became a hotel keeper, at Girilambone.
+Hartman became a hotel keeper at Girilambone.
 He lived there for many years, but subsequently moved to Sydney, where he died seven months later, in June 1904.

-Thomas Hartman, the last survivor of the trio, applied for and obtained a payment from the NSW Government, in 1899, as recognition of his being the discoverer of copper ore, at both Cobar and Girilambone.
-In his narrative of the time, any role of Campbell and Gibb in the Cobar discovery was given minimal weight.
+Thomas Hartman, the last survivor of the trio, applied for and obtained a payment from the NSW Government in 1899 as recognition of his being the discoverer of copper ore at both Cobar and Girilambone.
+In his narrative of the time, the role of Campbell and Gibb in the Cobar discovery was given minimal weight.

-Cobar Copper Mining Company (1871-1875)
+Cobar Copper Mining Company (1871–1875)

 The three white discoverers were some of the first owners of the mine, along with four men from Bourke, Joseph Becker, William Bradley, Russell Barton, and James Smith.
 They called their new venture, Cobar Copper Mining Company.
 Becker applied to register the new company, with 20,000 £1 shares, on 1 July 1872.
 Although Becker and Bradley retained the largest shareholdings in the new company, there were 69 original shareholders, mostly from the region around Bourke.
 The original shareholders included all the first owners, except two; Thomas Hartman, who had sold his share to Becker, and Charles Campbell, whose name is absent from the first list of shareholders and, presumably, had also sold his share in the mine.

 Thomas Lean, an experienced mine captain from South Australia's 'copper triangle', was employed to manage the venture.
-Impressed with the deposit, Lean brought six experienced copper miners, from South Australia, and sunk two shafts (Becker's shaft and Barton's shaft, 600 feet to the south).
-Lean also had a small shareholding, at the time that the company was registered in 1872.
+Impressed with the deposit, Lean brought six experienced copper miners from South Australia and sunk two shafts (Becker's shaft and Barton's shaft, 600 feet to the south).
+Lean also had a small shareholding at the time that the company was registered in 1872.